-If the insulation on the central heating and cooling ductwork in your house has seen better days, consider replacing or upgrading it to improve energy efficiency and reduce your utility bills.
+If the insulation in your house’s HVAC ductwork has seen better days, consider replacing or upgrading it to improve energy efficiency and reduce your utility bills.

 When working with fiberglass insulation, always wear:

 Gloves are a good idea, too, but it can be hard to do the delicate fitting and taping required while wearing them.